 Learning about Indigenous military service in Australia

 The Department of Veterans' Affairs (DVA) recognises the service of Aboriginal and Torres Strait Islander peoples.
-We're proud of the contribution they have made, and continue to make, to the Australian Defence Force (ADF).
+We're proud of the contribution they have made, and continue to make, to the ADF.

 World War I